logchimp/docs/docs/config.md

 ## Overview

-There are some configuration options which is pre-filled by default at installation process via [one-click deploy](/docs/install) button, and other options needs to be configured manually, _for example secret credentials_.
+Some configuration options are pre-filled by default during the installation process via the [one-click deploy](/docs/install) button, while others need to be configured manually, such as secret credentials.

 There are two ways to configure your LogChimp site:

-1. `logchimp.config.json` file
+1. Using the `logchimp.config.json` file
-2. Environment variables
+2. Using environment variables

 <Alert type="tip">
-Configuring your LogChimp site is one time task and is not required for you to update often, unless you're rotating your secret credentials.
+Configuring your LogChimp site is a one-time task and is not required to be updated frequently, unless you're rotating your secret credentials.
 </Alert>

 ## `logchimp.config.json` file